Time and Watermarks in Confluent Cloud for Apache Flink

 Providing a timestamp is a prerequisite for providing a default watermark.
 Without providing some timestamp, neither a watermark nor a time attribute is possible.

-In Flink SQL, only time attributes can be used for time-based operations.
+In Flink SQL, you can use only time attributes (timestamp columns marked with a WATERMARK clause) for time-based operations.

 Defining a watermark over a timestamp makes it a time attribute.
-This is shown as a ROWTIME in a DESCRIBE statement.
+A DESCRIBE statement shows it as a ROWTIME.

 Every Kafka record has a message timestamp which is part of the message format, and not in the payload or headers.